NOTE: This article was updated to include reference to Revenue Memorandum Circular No. 105 of 2019 and DOLE Department Advisory No.01-A.

 |Monthly Salary of Employee A||Full Pay Entitlement for Maternity Leave Period||Premium Contributions by Employee A||SSS Maternity Benefit receivable by Employee A||Salary Differential Payable by Employer|

-Is maternity benefit subject to income tax?
+Is the salary differential payment subject to tax?

 To learn more about withholding tax, check out our recent articles about employer obligations on withholding taxes for employees and payroll deductions and contributions in the Philippines.